ShelbyTV/vagrant/projects/shelby-ubuntu-11.04-amd64/README.markdown

 * v0.2.1

+    Upgraded to work with newest version of Vagrant (1.0.0)

     Added onboard Postfix server for relaying emails to SendGrid

     Fixed environment variables for the Vagrantfile so that specifying NFS or VirtualBox shared folders works